Institutional Review Board

 The purpose of the IRB is to safeguard and protect from harm those persons who volunteer to be subjects in research conducted at or sponsored by SMWC faculty, staff, or students.
 The IRB ensures that: risks to subjects are minimized, risks are reasonable in relation to anticipated benefits, subject selection is equitable, informed consent is documented, and data are kept confidential and safe.
 Any research involving human subjects must be submitted to, reviewed by, and approved by the IRB before data collection begins.

-Begining January 1, 2012, all researchers will be required to complete a Basic Course in the Protection of Human Subjects.
+Beginning January 1, 2012, all researchers will be required to complete a Basic Course in the Protection of Human Subjects.
 This course is delivered by the Collaborative Institutional Training Initiative (CITI).
-More information is available on the Mandatory Research Training tab.